Artboomy/japanese-vocabulary-extractor/README.md

 # Support me

-If you find this program helpful and would like to support what I'm doing, feel free to buy me a coffee on kofi! https://ko-fi.com/fluttr
+If you find this program helpful and would like to support what I'm doing, feel free to buy me a coffee (or tea, i prefer tea...) on kofi! https://ko-fi.com/fluttr